 - Or you can UEFI-boot to the USB drive and run the Easy2Boot WinPE OS.

 - In WinPE, use SWITCH_E2B.exe to select a different .imgPTNX4 or .imgPTN23 image.

 - To MBR\CSM boot - simply MBR-boot to the E2B CSM menu and restore the E2B partition - OR - run SWITCH_E2B.exe to restore the E2B partition.

-If no CSM boot option is available, UEFI-boot and click on 'Restore E2B Partition(s)'.
+If no CSM boot option is available, UEFI-boot and click on 'Restore E2B Partition(s)' in SWITCH_E2B.exe.

 UEFI-boot from an E2B drive

 - Use the MPI Tool Kit v0.094 or later